eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-1.md

 ---

-What happens when a client connection is accepted?
+Let us continue with the implemetation of the server.
+Till now we have only accepted the client connection.
+What happens after that?

 Once a connection is established, it acts as a two-way communication channel between the client and the server.
-Data is sent to each other through this channel in the form of byte streams.
+Data is sent to each other through this channel in the form of **byte streams**.
+Byte streams represent data as a linear sequence of bytes, where each byte follows the previous one without any inherent structure or boundaries.

 Typically a connection is established by the client to request some resource from the server.
 In this case, let us say the server acts as a string reverser, i.e. if a client sends a string of characters, the server should reverse the string and send it back to the client.

-Initialize a `char` buffer to store the client message.
+Initialize a `char` **buffer** to store the client message.
+A buffer is a region of memory used to temporarily hold data while it is being transferred from one place to another or while it is being processed.

 ```c
   while (1) {